roVer-HM/suq-controller/README.md

+# IMPORTANT: it is recommended to contribute code and issues via the original repository.

 ### WORK IN PROGRESS

 The suq-controller connects the modules "Surrogate Model" (S) and "Uncertainty Quantification" (UQ) (see other vadere Repos).